hiroaki/maps.gpx/README.md

 </script>
 ```

-It is reasonable to begin applicatio after that waits a load of a document to be completed like general application.
+It is reasonable to begin application after that waits
+to finish the document to be completed, like general application.

-Please use class method `onReady` for it.
+Please use the class method `onReady` to solve it.

-After `load` of document waits for an event as well as all preparations of an after-mentioned plug-in have been completed, this guarantees to be called back.

-Even if the document triggers `load` event,
-there is a possibility that some of the function can't prepare yet.

 ```
 MapsGPX.onReady(function (){
-  // Logic of application should be written here.
+  // application logic should be written here
 });
 ```

 To instantiate the class,
-it accepts two parameters that are the same as `google.maps.Map` of Google Maps API.
+it accepts two parameters are the same as the constructor of `google.maps.Map`.

-The first argument is the ID for the viewport (DIV element) that should be drawn the map.
+The first argument is the ID of a dom element for the viewport for drawing the map.

-And the second argument gives [options](https://developers.google.com/maps/documentation/javascript/reference?hl=ja#MapOptions) by Hash,
+And the second argument accepts [options](https://developers.google.com/maps/documentation/javascript/reference?hl=ja#MapOptions) by a Hash,
-it will be passed inside to constructor of `google.maps.Map` directly.
+it is going to be passed to the constructor of `google.maps.Map` directly.

-However, it is set the default value of `MapsGPX` if it is omitted.
+It will be set the default value of `MapsGPX` if it is omitted.

 ```
 <div id="map_canvas">